javierarce/javier.computer/pages/about.md

 ### About this site

-This website contains a wiki, several blog posts, a collection of silly songs, a pun, a [blogroll](/blogroll), a hidden passage to another dimension, a ghost story, a list of dog names, a list of names that are not dog names, references to my early memories, several photos of myself eating ice cream, a mirror, a coin, a yellow bird, a photo of your turtle, a turtle.
+This site contains a wiki, [{{ post_count }} blog posts](/archive), a collection of silly songs, [{{ photos }} photos](/photos),
+a pun, a modest [blogroll](/blogroll), a hidden passage to another dimension, a ghost story, a list of dog names, a list of names that are not dog names, references to my early memories, several photos of myself eating ice cream, a mirror, a coin, a yellow bird, a photo of your turtle, a turtle.

+This site doesn't track you, your friends, or your enemies.

 ### Don't be a stranger

-If you like what you are reading, add this [RSS](/feed.xml) feed to your favorite feed reader to get the updates.
+If you like what you are reading (and why wouldn't you), add this [RSS](/feed.xml) feed to your favorite feed reader to get the updates.
 And if you need to tell me something incredible that happened to you recently, [use this link](https://javier.computer/contact).